Isaac-Avila-1/CyberSecurity-Proposal-Capstone-Project/README.md

 3. Role and Access (Define granular access permissions)
 4. Azure AD Connections (Integrate Azure AD with apps and services)
 5. Policy Implementation (Detail Security Policies)

+#Company Requirements (Stage 1)
+This section will have details in regards to the scope of project, network design along with required tasks to implement identified network architecture.